 Price to Earnings Ratio – Introduction and Interpretation

-Price to Earnings Ratio (P/E) is an analysis tool used to evaluate publicly traded stock.
-It is a simple mathematical formula relating the stock price in the market against the prior 12 months of earnings.
+Price to Earnings Ratio (P/E) is an analysis tool used to evaluate publicly traded stocks.
+It is a simple mathematical formula relating the stock price in the market to the prior 12 months of earnings.
 The following is the formula:

 Price to Earnings Ratio = Current Stock Price in the Market/Prior 12 Months of Earnings per Share